ml5js/Intro-ML-Arts-IMA-F20/07_rnn/README.md

 #### Reading

 - [What Can Machine Learning Teach Us About Ourselves?](https://medium.com/processing-foundation/what-can-machine-learning-teach-us-about-ourselves-65b268431890), Interview with Emily Martinez, ml5.js Fellow 2020
+- [The Subtext of a Black Corpus](https://medium.com/ml5js/the-subtext-of-a-black-corpus-4440de02eb32), In conversation with ITP SIRs Nikita Huggins & Ayodamola Okunseinde by Ashley Lewis

 #### Instructions